apoorvlathey/BTC2Fiat/README.md

  * The extension is installed !

  ### How to Use :
- * Click on "BTC" logo in the extensions tray and set desired fiat currency from dropdown.
+ * Click on "BTC" logo in the extensions tray and set desired fiat currency from dropdown.<br>
  ![screenshot of popup on clicking extension](https://i.imgur.com/pjIeQWC.png)

  * Select the numeric part of BTC value<br>
  ![screenshot of selected text](https://i.imgur.com/qfBuMNy.png)

- * Right Click and Select the "Convert to ..." option
+ * Right Click and Select the "Convert to ..." option<br>
  ![screenshot of right click menu](https://i.imgur.com/A5xRkYB.png)

- * The popup displays the converted value in Fiat !
+ * The popup displays the converted value in Fiat !<br>
  ![screenshot of converted value](https://i.imgur.com/jhlY88N.png)

  ### Features :